aldenm01/stat386-projects/_posts/2022-10-21-Dataset-post.md

 ### Dataset Complete

-Finally, we have all of the tables joined with an added Class, Mov, and Game Title variable.
+Finally, we have all of the tables joined with an added Class, Movement, and Game Title variable.
 If there is something you are interested in, I highly recommend creating your own dataset, even if one is already available.
-It will exponentially increase the scope of what data you can analyze, but also set you apart from other data scientists, since you can also create datasets as well as explore them.
+Data scraping skills will exponentially increase the scope of what data you can analyze and set you apart from other data scientists.

 ![image](https://user-images.githubusercontent.com/112586829/197309710-68d4f92c-f0e1-44c6-a98a-ee26dd1391a1.png)